Doctrines

 Assessment

-The components of assessment for this class are all listed in this document for ease of access.
+The components of assessment for this class are all listed below.
 You are encouraged to work through the class notes and readings before launching into the assessments.
-You do not need to submit the assessments in numerical order, but in most cases this will be the best way to approach it.
+Assessments must be submitted before the due dates outlined in the course syllabus you received upon registration.
+Do not submit more than three assessments before receiving feedback from your teacher.
 The assessments are as follows:

 Assessment